(Spoilers herein for the first two episodes of The Watch)

 Whether effects-led creatures and characters work is in the end not so much founded on the effects work itself, but the storytelling.
 Where I found the imp sequence very convincing, it’s not because there’s anything very sophisticated going into the creature effects at all.
 Rather it’s the direction and acting that bring the concept and characters to life.
-For comparison, over in His Dark Materials we have Framestore’s finest animation going into the creation of daemons (and Framestore are the house for lifelike animals an even humans).
+For comparison, over in His Dark Materials we have Framestore’s finest animation going into the creation of daemons.
 The daemons generally look incredible but they are often not remotely compelling or emotionally convincing.
 Trick shots and rubber puppets can be more convincing than the most impressive CGI if they’re what allows actors to do their work.

 Then there’s goblins, which deserve their own brief consideration.
 We see a fair amount in these opening episodes of goblins.
-It’s not a race very present in Discworld, at least until the very late books, and they’re not really depicted here as they were there.
-Rather I suspect we’re seeing goblins used as a replacement for the role golems had in the books.
+Goblins aren't a race who are very present in the Discworld books, at least until the very late books, and they’re not really depicted here as they were there.
+My guess is that we’re seeing goblins used as a replacement for the role golems had in the books.
 If I’m right, my guess as to at least part of the reason for that is because an organic race like goblins are far easier to realise on screen than clay-people (again, the Sky One adaptations show how bad the rubber-suit approach can look)

 So all in all I’ll be keeping an interested eye on how effects decisions seem to be interacting with storytelling choices.